-Welcome to the Laboratory for Soft Machines & Electronics (SME) at Michigan State University (MSU).
-We have broad interest in the fields of solid mechanics, soft materials, soft robotics, flexible/stretchable/biointegrated electronics, energy harvesting, 3D/4D printing, sustainable materials, and multifunctional materials.
-We are employing a combination of experimental, numerical, and theoretical methods to exploit the fundamental mechanics and physics of advanced materials, and to design and fabricate novel machines and electronics using advanced technologies to address the grand challenges that we are facing today.
-We are now focusing on the mechanics, design, and manufacturing of soft materials, soft robotics, self-powered electronics, and 3D/4D printing of multifunctional materials for a variety of applications in healthcare, energy, food, agriculture, and smart city, such as tunable surfaces and interfaces, medical robots, assistive robots, agriculture robots, personalized health monitoring, implantable electronics, wave energy harvesters, smart agriculture systems, and smart packaging systems in supply chain.
+Welcome to the Laboratory for Soft Machines & Electronics (SME) in the Department of Mechanical & Aerospace Engineering at Case Western Reserve University (CWRU).
+We aim to exploit the fundamental mechanics and physics of advanced materials, and to design and fabricate novel machines and electronics using advanced technologies to address the grand challenges that we are facing today.
+We are now focusing on the mechanics, design, and manufacturing of soft materials, soft robotics, self-powered electronics, and 3D/4D printing of multifunctional materials for a variety of applications in healthcare, manufacturing, energy, food, agriculture, infrastructures and space exploration, such as tunable surfaces, medical robots, agriculture robots, personalized health monitoring system, implantable electronics, wave energy harvesters, as well as smart packaging system for supply chain.

 Soft Manipulator System

 We invented a new soft manipulator system that can achieve on-demand stiffness tuning and remote controlling with self-powered HMI.
 The paper is published in Advanced Materials Technologies.

 Need a robot with a soft touch?
 MSU Spartan engineers has designed and developed a novel humanoid hand that may be able to help.
 This new research is reported by MSU Today.

 We developed a new stretchable supercapacitor based on Au-CNT-forests, paving new avenues for designing novel power-independent portable and wearable electronics for broad applications, published in Matter.